-If you have agreed how you intend to split your property, assets and finances within your marriage, you will need to obtain a consent order.
-A consent order will make your agreement legally binding and prevents future claims being made against either party.
+If you have agreed on how you intend to split your property, assets, and finances within your marriage, you will need to obtain a consent order.
+A consent order will make your agreement legally binding and prevents future claims from being made against either party.

 Consent Order Service – £299

 This service involves our qualified solicitor drafting your consent order to your individual needs within 31 working days for £299.

 Obtaining this type of court order through high-street solicitors would cost £750+VAT.